 - If the external service does not accept batch actions but a rollback is possible and is not costly, then you can try and request the individual actions, and if all of them succeed, you can go ahead and update your DB in one go.
 If one of them fails, you can rollback the previous ones.

 - You’re doomed.
 But at least you’re not doomed by the queryset approach.
 You basically default to calling the action in a loop for every object.

 That sums up my take on different approaches to organising business logic code in Django projects.

 While I have been successfully using the queryset approach in the projects that I work on, I’m genuinely interested about any shortcomings that I might have overlooked and your experiences in the matter.
 Let me know in the comments!

-The post is based on the video presentation for our weekly tech talks.
-You will find on page Where to Put Business Logic in Django
+The post is based on a video presentation for our weekly tech talks.
+You can find it here: Where to Put Business Logic in Django